S’mores Cookies

 For the cookie dough:

-All purpose flour: Flour forms the structure of the dough, ensuring the cookies hold together during baking while providing a solid base for the other ingredients.
+All purpose flour: Flour forms the structure of the dough.

-Baking powder: Baking powder gives the cookies a slight rise, contributing to their light, chewy texture.
+Baking powder: Baking powder gives the cookies a slight rise.

 Extras:

 Butter biscuits: These biscuits are used as the base for the cookies, adding a crunchy texture.
-They are topped with the dough and baked, creating a perfect foundation for the marshmallow and chocolate.
+You can use graham crackers instead.

 Large marshmallows: The marshmallows bring the signature gooey, chewy texture of S’mores.
 They soften and melt during baking.

-Chocolate for topping the biscuits: The chocolate topping melts over the marshmallow, adding a rich, gooey layer of chocolate that completes the S’mores flavor profile.
+Chocolate for topping the biscuits: Adds a rich, gooey layer of chocolate that completes the S’mores flavor profile.
+I used milk chocolate here.

 Step by step directions with photos